Voltage multiplier: Breakdown voltage

 While the multiplier can be used to produce thousands of volts of output, the individual components do not need to be rated to withstand the entire voltage range.
 Each component only needs to be concerned with the relative voltage differences directly across its own terminals and of the components immediately adjacent to it.

 Typically a voltage multiplier will be physically arranged like a ladder, so that the progressively increasing voltage potential is not given the opportunity to arc across to the much lower potential sections of the circuit.

 Note that some safety margin is needed across the relative range of voltage differences in the multiplier, so that the ladder can survive the shorted failure of at least one diode or capacitor component.
 Otherwise a single-point shorting failure could successively over-voltage and destroy each next component in the multiplier, potentially destroying the entire multiplier chain.

+Frequency Response

+The open loop frequency response of a voltage multiplier behaves as a single pole followed by a high frequency zero.The single pole is the result of the energy transfer characteristic of the multiplier, while the high frequency zero is the result of direct a.c. coupling to the load through the capacitors This allows for a simple integrator in the high-voltage feedback loop for output regulation.
+More complicated control schemes can be used if a faster response is required, or if the addition of output overcurrent protection is desirable.